 This is the surprise plot twist of 2025 and the most under-reported shift on this list.
 Most maker-focused content was still telling readers to brace for the $600 threshold as recently as the first quarter of 2025.
 In July, the One Big Beautiful Bill Act repealed the American Rescue Plan Act's threshold amendment retroactively, restoring the original $20,000-and-200-transactions rule.

 Two things follow.
 First, sellers below the original threshold no longer face mandatory marketplace 1099-K reporting — though that does not change the underlying tax obligation.
 The income is still taxable; the form-flow simply does not auto-route to the IRS the way it would have under the lowered cap.
 Second, the state-level threshold patchwork remains intact.
-Vermont, Massachusetts, Virginia, Maryland, Illinois, and New Jersey all had stricter thresholds before the federal phase-down, and several still do.
-A seller below the federal $20,000 bar can still get a state-issued 1099-K from a marketplace operating under one of those state rules.
+Several states set their own, lower thresholds that predate the federal phase-down, and several still do.
+A seller below the federal $20,000 bar can still get a state-issued 1099-K under one of those state rules — worth confirming your own state's current threshold, since these change periodically.

 What to actually do: Do not stop tracking your gross marketplace receipts.
 The federal reporting bar is back up, but your taxable income is not — every sale still counts.
 The single largest record-keeping mistake makers make is treating the absence of a 1099-K as the absence of a taxable obligation.
 Use a Schedule C tracker (the one in our resources library is wired for marketplace sales) and treat reconciliation like the monthly habit it is.